CodeClubStrad/CodeClubStrad-Spring-2016/2016_02_08_session_5/README.md

  * [playAllNotesLiveLoop](playAllNotesLiveLoop.rb) - A simple SonicPi 'live_loop' used to play a sequence of increasing midi notes

 ## Things to try
- * Appendix A (MagPi articles) to the SonicPi Tutorial
+ * [Appendix A](https://github.com/samaaron/sonic-pi/tree/master/etc/doc/tutorial/en) (MagPi articles) to the SonicPi v2.9 Tutorial
  * The SonicPi Examples